 2001

-With the completely newly developed TP 38 000 series, SIKA successfully reacted to the growing market demands in temperature calibration technology.
+With the newly developed TP 38 000 series, SIKA successfully meets the growing market demands in temperature calibration technology.
+At the same time, a solar-powered thermometer for local temperature indication is developed based on modern electronics.

 2003

-The spatial capacities had to be expanded once more.
-With a three-storey addition to the existing factory building, room was created for new offices, production rooms and social spaces over an area of 1,570 m².
-Qualified industrial engineer Sebastian Siebert, son of Werner Siebert, joined the directors of the company.
+Spatial capacity had to be expanded once again.
+A three-storey extension to the existing factory building created 1,570 m² of additional space for new offices, production areas, and staff facilities.
+Dipl.-Wirtschaftsingenieur Sebastian Siebert, son of Werner Siebert, joined the company’s management.

 2004